 If you hike or trek through the great outdoors on rainy days, you’ll need waterproof boots.
 After all, walking or running with soaked socks and cold feet isn’t a fun experience for anyone.
 When choosing a pair of tactical boots, make sure that they are waterproof.

 When you wear your boots for the first time, they might seem to be a little stiff and uncomfortable.
 However, keep in mind that the shoes need a little time to adjust to your feet.
-After you receive the boots, wear them as often as possible for at least a week or two to break them in.
+Breaking in boots after you get them is vital to comfort, so wear them as often as possible for at least a week or two.
 You’ll find that they are much more comfortable after you wear them for a couple of weeks.

 After you break in your boots, don’t hesitate to test them!
 Your feet should feel comfortable and supported while wearing your tactical boots.
 If you notice any discomfort while hiking, running, or exploring, be sure to inspect your boots right away.
 You may have the wrong size or need an insert to provide extra padding for your feet.
-If your feet feel comfortable during all your activities, then you have found the right boots!
+If your feet feel comfortable during all your activities, then you’ve found the most comfortable tactical boots for your feet!